Research and Development Survey

 The R&D Survey results are subject to measurement errors.
 Customers need to consider these when analysing the results from the survey.

-Measurement errors include mistakes by respondents when completing the questionnaire, variation in respondents' interpretation of the questions asked, and errors made during data processing.
 In addition, the survey applies imputation methodologies to cope with non-respondents and item non-response (see Imputation methodology for more detail).
 These methods are not without error.

 We adopt procedures to minimise these types of errors, but they may still occur and are not quantifiable.